martinth93/ChessApp/tests/README.md

 **Running all tests:**

-You can also use [test discovery][2] which will discover and run all the tests for you, they must be modules or packages named `test*.py` (can be changed with the `-p, --pattern` flag):
+You can also use test discovery which will discover and run all the tests for you, they must be modules or packages named `test*.py` (can be changed with the `-p, --pattern` flag):

     $ cd ChessKI
     $ python -m unittest discover